The Data We Forgot We Had: A Tagging System for Research Serendipity

 What other datasets might it link with?

-Suggest 5 question-based tags for our data inventory.
+Suggest 5 question-based tags for my data inventory.

-Here's our data inventory: [paste cards or reference file]
+Here's my data inventory: [paste cards or reference file]

 Which datasets might be relevant?
 Include non-obvious connections.